r0b0tb4c0n/sm2planner/README.md

 ### Development

-change the command directive in docker-compose.yml:
+change the command directive in docker-compose.yml and start the container:
 ```
 command: "tail -f /dev/null"`

+docker compose up -d
 ```

 enter the docker container: